thirdweb-dev/engine/README.md

 ## Introduction

-thirdweb engine is a backend server that provides a HTTP interface to interacting with any smart contract on any evm chain.
-Engine handles creating and managaging backend wallets, enabling high throughput with automatic nonce and gas management.
+thirdweb engine is a backend server that provides a HTTP interface to interact with any smart contract on any evm chain.
+Engine handles creating and managing backend wallets, enabling high throughput with automatic nonce and gas management.

 The high level functionality of thirdweb engine: